Have you ever been browsing a website, maybe a travel site or huge news conglomerate, and suddenly notice an ad for a small local business?

 Keep your headlines descriptive and easy to understand.
 And don’t go over the 80 character limit.

-Some of the most popular options range from a 250×250 pixel square to a 970×90 pixel leaderboard.
+Some of the most popular banner size options include a banner ad of 468 x 60 pixels and a 970×90 pixel leaderboard.

-Google display ads must be kept under 150KB, though, so that’s an important factoid to relay to your design staff.
+Google banner ads must be kept under 1024KB, that’s an important factoid to relay to your design staff.

 Simple pictures also tend to work better than complex images.

-And don’t forget to coordinate the colours and imaging of your ads with your overall brand.
+And don’t forget to coordinate the colors and imaging of your ads with your overall brand.

-If you’re looking to extend the reach of your brand, the Google Display Network is one of the most effective means of doing so.
+If you’re looking to extend the reach of your brand, Google banner ads are an effective way to get there.

-When entered into wisely, the Google Display Network can turn the tide for your business and become an excellent means by which to expand your brand’s outreach.
+When entered into wisely, the Google banner ads can turn the tide for your business and become an excellent means by which to expand your brand’s outreach.